ymuichiro/quick_learning_symbol_en/13_verify.md

 ### Calculation of the Merkle component hash

-The hash value of the transaction does not contain information about the cosignatory.
+The hash value of the transaction does not contain information about the co-signatory.
-On the other hand, the Merkle root stored in the block header contains a hash of the transaction with the information of the cosignatory included.
+On the other hand, the Merkle root stored in the block header contains a hash of the transaction with the information of the co-signatory included.
 Therefore, when verifying whether a transaction exists inside a block, the transaction hash must be converted to a Merkle component hash.

 ```js